A Facebook friend posted this to his pics awhile back:

 I suppose that some might think that this image simply says that “guns prevent crime” or that “guns stop crime” but it goes beyond those assertions (with which, by the way, I would never argue).
 The inclusion of the word “crazy” is significant and tells us that the author is not speaking just of criminals but of people that are insane.
 Furthermore, the author also says that she is speaking of insane people who are armed – i.e. the kind that can “get off shots”.
 These two specific word choices strike a very specific chord in our psyche: vengeance.

 You see, the incident in Aurora and others like it both make us sad for the victims but also angry.
 Anger is an emotion that demands to be resolved.
 Part of that resolution is placing the blame.
 Obviously, we all blame the shooter but, depending on your political bent, we also are tempted to blame “the system” or “the media”.
 Some blame video games or music.
-Others blame guns and gun control laws that they feel are inadequate.
+Others blame guns and gun control laws that they feel are inadequate, while other people like guns and to have them at their home and they even use the best case trimmer for reloading.
 We can all unite, though, in blaming the shooter (who I will not name due to my own personal “blame game”).